 Waste Management

-In 2021, we generated a total 194.26 tons of waste, including general industrial waste and domestic waste (excluding class E hazardous industrial waste), in which 47.39 tons (24.40%) of the waste were recycled, while 146.87 tons of waste could not be recycled.
-Total waste generation in 2021 decreased by 34.66 tons from last year.
-This is due to the reduction in the generation of domestic waste because the Company implemented work-from-home and working staggered shifts for three months in response to the pandemic.
-The waste generation intensity was 0.0031 tons per million NTDs of operating revenue in 2021, down by 35.75% from the previous year.
+In 2022, we generated a total 248.32 tons of waste, including general industrial waste and domestic waste (excluding class E hazardous industrial waste), in which 62.60 tons (25.21%) of the waste were recycled, while 185.72 tons of waste could not be recycled.
+As a result of new offices put into use and increased number of staff, total waste generation volume in 2022 increased by 54.06 tons from last year.
+The waste generation intensity was 0.0041 tons per million NTDs of operating revenue in 2022, up by 32.71% from the previous year.

 Hazardous Industrial Waste

 Hazardous industrial waste is the waste generated by any business that is toxic, dangerous, and in sufficient concentration or quantity to affect human health or pollute the environment.
-Phison generates hazardous industrial waste, mainly under the waste item E0217 (Scrapped electronic parts and components, leftover scrap and defective goods) from our activities of product experimentation.
-In 2021, a total of 1.82 tons of hazardous industrial waste was produced by all of our operating sites in Taiwan; and all the waste has been completely removed at the end of 2021.
+The Company generates hazardous industrial waste, mainly under the waste item E0217 (Scrapped electronic parts and components, leftover scrap and defective goods) from our activities of product experimentation.
+In 2022, a count on the total weight of hazardous industrial waste produced by all of our operating sites in Taiwan was made, which was 6.17 tons in total; and all the waste has been completely removed at the end of 2022.